 A visit to Angkor Wat

-We arrived Angkor Wat on day 1 around 5 am.
-Still being a little sleepy the sudden glance at rising sun above the towers of Angkor woke us up immediately.
+We arrived at Angkor Wat on day 1 around 5 am.
+Still being a little sleepy the sudden glance at the rising sun above the towers of Angkor woke us up immediately.
 Now we had to be fast.
 Our driver Mr. Chan accompanied us up to the moat that surrounds Angkor Wat.
 Many visitors were already waiting around here, cameras, phones and selfie sticks everywhere pointing towards this magnificent act of nature.

 Mr. Chan explained to us that we could take even better pictures from inside the temple complex.
 And he was right.

 The towers of Angkor Wat got reflected by the pond which you could find in front of the huge temple.

 Don’t worry, you can not oversee it.
 Most probably you will find it behind the big crowd of tourists trying to get the perfect picture.
 Some of them even walked until they were knee deep in the water just to get the perfect shot.
 We managed it to take a nice picture even without getting our feet wet.
 (At this point a big thank you to the small Chinese girl in front of us 😉 ) Anyway, I believe that no picture will ever be as beautiful as seeing it with your own eyes.
 It is just mesmerizing.

 As soon as the sun rose you should try to get inside as fast as possible before the masses follow.